 Splatter painting is a big-time favorite with all the kids I’ve known.

-I’ve done art with many kids over the years—in weekly art groups, art classes, with my own kids, and with their friends—and everyone loves splatter painting.
+I’ve done art with many kids over the years – in weekly art groups, art classes, with my own kids, and with their friends – and everyone loves this action art activity.

 How To Do Splatter Painting with Kids

-Okay, that’s enough gushing.
-I’m going to share the best instructions for splatter painting with kids (you and I know there’s not much to it) as well as some tips and tricks and different ways you can do this.
+Okay, that’s enough gushing!
+I’m going to share the best instructions for trying splatter painting with kids (don’t worry, it’s easy!) as well as some tips and tricks I’ve learned from the countless times I’ve done this.

 Plus I’ll share some ideas for what to do with your finished splatter art.